g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 - *$\gamma$*: *recovery rate* or how many people recover in given time
 - *N*: total population

-First, the *equation S* tell us that as the population get infected, the susceptible population becomes smaller.
+First, the *equation S* tell us that as the population gets infected, the susceptible population becomes smaller.

 $$
 \begin{equation}